 With those answers in place, you should pick up to four personality traits that you feel are the closest match to your brand, and that is how you can describe your brand personality.

 Making a logo will require you to choose brand fonts and brand colors that best reflect your personality according to your brand guide.
+Using a font generator to get inspiration as a starting point will help you develop your logo in a more streamlined way.

-Brand Guide – Fonts
+Brand guide – fonts

-The right font can convey so much about your brand and it’s essential to include in your brand guide.
+The right font can convey so much about your brand and it’s essential to include it in your brand guide.
 Fonts give underlying meaning and purpose to your message.

 But, choosing a font that speaks to your brand is a tough ask—there are thousands of fonts available.